- Resources Hub

-This is where evergreen, or sustainable, content comes in.
-If you plan your strategy correctly, you can ensure your webinars will remain relevant for years to come.
-But the question is how do you create evergreen content - specifically evergreen webinars?
+If you plan your strategy correctly, you can ensure your webinars will remain perpetually relevant and fresh.
+But the question is: how do you create evergreen content - specifically evergreen webinars?

 The first thing you need to do when planning an evergreen webinar is to pick a topic.
 It’s not always easy to identify sustainable content ideas, but there are a few ways in which you can do this.